marcogianni/blockchain-developer-bootcamp-final-project/hardhat-project/README.md

 ```
 npx hardhat run scripts/upgrade.js
 ```

-State variable can't change, upgrade script allows only to update functions or add new state variables.

 *(If I had time before November 30, I would use this script to add the employee salary update functionality to the Salaries smart contract).